Limpopo girdled lizard

 The Limpopo girdled lizard (Cordylus jonesii), also known commonly as Jones's armadillo lizard and Jones's girdled lizard, is a species of lizard in the family Cordylidae.
 The species is indigenous to Southern Africa.

 Etymology

 The specific name, jonesii, is in honor of a "Mr. C. R. Jones" who collected the holotype.
 The common name, Limpopo girdled lizard, refers to the type locality, which is the Murchison Range in Limpopo.

-Geographic range
+Geographic distribution

-C. jonesii is found on both sides of South Africa's border with Botswana, Zimbabwe, and Mozambique.
+Cordylus jonesii is found on both sides of South Africa's border with Botswana, Zimbabwe, and Mozambique.

 Habitat and behavior

 The Limpopo girdled lizard is arboreal and inhabits dry forests, especially mopane woodland, where it hides under loose bark and in hollow tree limbs.

 Diet

-C. jonesii preys upon winged termites, ants, and moths.
+Cordylus jonesii preys upon winged termites, ants, and moths.

 Reproduction

-C. jonesii is ovoviviparous.
+Cordylus jonesii is ovoviviparous.
 Litter size is usually two young, but may be as many as four.

 Description

-The dorsal pattern of C. jonesii varies from red to brown to gray, with dark spots or lines.
+The dorsal pattern of Cordylus jonesii varies from red to brown to gray, with dark spots or lines.
 On some individuals, the lines fuse into a black-bordered white stripe along the midline of the back.
 The Limpopo girdled lizard has a distinct dark dorsolateral stripe running from the head to the hips.
 The belly, throat, and lips are cream to yellow.
 The tail is very spiny and about 45% the total length of the animal.
 Adults usually have a snout-to-vent length (SVL) of 6.0–7.5 cm.